ercdndrs/pokemonautomation.github.io/docs/SetupGuide/GeneralSetup.md

 At this point you will see a black bar and a white screen.
 That's because we haven't setup video or audio yet!

-If you get errors about missing files like `MSVCP140.dll` or `VCRUNTIME140.dll`, you need to install the Microsoft Redistributable:
+If you get errors about missing files like `MSVCP140.dll` or `VCRUNTIME140.dll`, you need to install the Microsoft redistributable:

 - [https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170)
 - Direct Download: [https://aka.ms/vs/17/release/vc_redist.x64.exe](https://aka.ms/vs/17/release/vc_redist.x64.exe)

+If you get an error code (0xc0000142), do the same.
+Reinstall the latest Microsoft redistributable as linked above.

 ## Step 3: Setup video.